orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 You could grep and cut or awk the output of docker inspect.
 * But it`s a PITA
-* If you really must parse JSON from the Shell, use JQ!
+* If you really must parse JSON from the Shell, use `jq`!
 ```bash
 docker inspect <containerID> | jq .
 ```